eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 with relevant standardization bodies to ensure their schemes remain compatible with the corresponding attestation formats.

-**Question**
-Do you agree with this approach?

 ### 4.5 Integration with issuance and presentation protocols

 ZKP schemes may require modifications to the message format of the issuance and presentation protocols, as well as adjustments to the metadata format used by PID Providers or Attestation Providers.
 These changes could include new fields for specifying ZKP parameters, signaling ZKP support, and other relevant metadata.
 To ensure interoperability, ZKP scheme providers should collaborate with standardization bodies to maintain compatibility with the corresponding protocols.

+Additionally, support for ZKP schemes is expected to follow the launch of the EUDI Wallet.
+PID Providers and Attestation Providers will likely have already invested in PID and attestation issuance infrastructure and software, with many PIDs and attestations already issued.
+A ZKP system should be designed to minimize disruptions to the existing issuance ecosystem at the time of its deployment.

 Beyond changes to existing protocols, ZKP schemes may introduce additional interactions.
 For example, zkSNARK-based schemes may require the distribution of